How mediation works

 Mediation is a process where the parties in a dispute meet voluntarily to discuss their dispute with the help of an independent and accredited mediator.

-During mediation parties are encouraged to identify and explore options to resolve their dispute.
-The mediator cannot make a decision about the outcome and supports the parties to reach their own agreement.
+During mediation, parties are encouraged to identify and explore options to resolve their dispute.
+The mediator cannot make a decision about the outcome, rather they support the parties in resolving their dispute.

 What is the role of the mediator?

 The Victorian Small Business Commission (VSBC) appoints an independent mediator to:

 - help the parties communicate openly

 - help the parties to reach their own agreement for settlement.

 - are not judges

 - don’t decide who is ‘right’ or ‘wrong’